superfly/docs/reference/postgres.html.md

 After answering all the prompts, you'll see a message saying that the cluster is being created, followed by a deployment monitor watching as the app is launched.
 Take heed of the reminder to save your password in a safe place!

-The new cluster (of a single instance) is ready to use once the deployment is complete.
+Your new Postgres cluster is ready to use once the deployment is complete.

 ## Connecting to Postgres